 There are basically (4) categories of marine communications. : "Distress", "Urgency", "Safety", and "Routine."
 Within these categories are the (3) internationally recognized emergency signals used for voice communications:

-- MAYDAY - (pronounced "MAY-DAY"): This is the distress signal and is only used to indicate that the vessel is threatened by grave and imminent danger and requires immediate assistance.
+- MAYDAY - (pronounced "MAY-DAY"): This is the distress signal and is only used to indicate that a vessel is threatened by grave and imminent danger and requires immediate assistance.

-- PAN-PAN - (pronounced "PAHN-PAHN"): This is the urgency signal and is used when the safety of the vessel or a person is at risk.
+- PAN-PAN - (pronounced "PAHN-PAHN"): This is the urgency signal and is used when the safety of a vessel or a person is at risk.

 - SECURITE - (pronounced "SAY-CURE-A-TAY"): This is the safety signal and is used to advise others about important navigation or weather warnings that may impact the safety of other vessels.

 Emergency situations are broken down into three categories; distress, urgency and safety.
 Any of these voice calls should be made on channel 16 since the USCG as well as many other coast stations guard this frequency 24/7.

 It is good to note here the order of priority for these signals:

 - Safety (SECURITE) have precedence over any and all routine communications.